 What would possess you to do such a horrible thing?

 Fair play was the question posed by Doreen.
 I did not begrudge Doreen's anger and confusion.
 In fact, I had the same question running through my mind for much of the previous hour.
 I did not orchestrate my actions that day from a position of intent.
-Much like the storied snake, I merely exhibited natural behaviour commiserated with that of a damaged child.
+Much like the storied snake, I merely exhibited natural behaviour commiserate with that of a damaged child.
 Entirely incapable of identifying with my psychological profile, I had no prayer of suggesting an excuse that would speak to reason or logic.

 Pondering Doreen's valid but unapproachable question, I idly nudged dried oak and maple leaves hugging the roadside curb.
 My response was what one would consider patentable child speak.
 Woefully shrugging my shoulders, I counted my shoelaces and stammered an answer known well to parents around the globe.